Description

 Ref.

 The piece is conceived in three movements which can also be performed as three separate pieces: Overture, Berceuse and Tarantella.
 The overture follows a big Sonata form with all its thematic structure.
 Without being an atonal piece, it does not follow any traditional tonal plan in its sections: Exposition, Development and Re-exposition.
 At an Allegro tempo, the soloist maintains a varied dialogue with the accompaniment which, as in all my sonatas, often acquires a prominent role.
 A culminating point is achieved towards the end of the Development as well as in the brilliant Coda.
-The Berceuse is a very lyrical and expressive piece with a touch of melancholy, in which the oboe sings in all its registers, from the dark lower to the sweet higher register.
-The Tarantella, as its title points out, is a rapid, fun dance where the soloist displays his/her virtuoso abilities in the first theme, and the expressive qualities in the second theme.
-Before the Cadenza, and in order to let the soloist rest, the piano (or orchestra) opens up an ample space of tension in the form of an interlude.
-A shorter and modified re-exposition of the two combined themes leads to a thrilling end.

 There are no reviews yet.